 What It Argues

-In a nutshell, the book argues that the monarchy, the landed gentry, the church, the big capitalists, the little capitalists, the merchants, the peasantry, the urban masses, the army – all had their positions to protect and advance, and their shifting allegiances in a changing world.
+The English Revolution 1640 argues that the monarchy, the landed gentry, the church, the merchants, the peasantry, the urban masses, the army all had their positions to protect.
+But their allegiances were shifting in a changing world.

-Capitalists were making money overseas and as pirates on the high seas.
-Those who bought land following the destruction of the churches under Henry VIII wanted rack rents from their tenants.
+Merchant capitalists were making money overseas and as pirates on the high seas.
+Those who bought land following the destruction of the churches under Henry VIII wanted rack rents (rents that represented the full open market annual value of a holding) from their tenants.

 They weren’t interested in the feudal relationships that had kept the feudal landlords living like lords.
-The new breed of landlord did want tenants with their feudal copyhold entitlement to remain on the land: they wanted money rent.
+The new breed of landlord didn’t want tenants with their feudal copyhold entitlement to remain on the land.
+They wanted money.

-Capitalists wanted workers.
-Tenants weren’t safe from being evicted from their land or unable to pay rack rents and were moving away to the towns to work in capitalist ventures.
+The towns wanted workers, and tenants wanted to feel safe.
+They didn’t feel safe from being evicted from their land because they feared being unable to pay rack rents.
+So they were moving away to the towns to work.

 The towns were bound by guilds that prevented the opening up of competition.
-Acts of Parliament prohibited those less well off from entering guilds – Parliament being the King’s parliament made of the King’s friends.
+Acts of Parliament prohibited those less well off from entering guilds.

 Prices rose, and the feudal order collapsed because it was too expensive to maintain.

-Meanwhile, attitudes changed because the Church was no longer the favoured or only route for disseminating truth and propaganda.
+Meanwhile, attitudes were changing because the Church was no longer the only route for disseminating truth and propaganda.

 Civil War

-The result was civil war, the establishment of a republic, and eventually a change in the relationship of a changed parliament that brought back the monarchy stripped back to do its bidding.
+The result was civil war, the establishment of a republic, and eventually a change in the relationship of parliament to the monarchy.
+When Charles II was crowned, he understood he did parliament’s bidding and not the other way around.

 What didn’t happen?
 The mass of the population were not able to take power.
 They tried but they failed.